Goodbye Blue Sky (album)

-Goodbye Blue Sky is the seventh and final studio album by Godley & Creme.
-Released in 1988, the album generated two singles, "A Little Piece of Heaven" (a top 30 hit in several countries across Europe) and "10,000 Angels", as well as videos for those two singles.
+Goodbye Blue Sky is the seventh and final studio album by Godley & Creme released in 1988.

+The album generated two singles, "A Little Piece of Heaven" (a top 30 hit in several countries across Europe) and "10,000 Angels", which featured a number of non-album b-sides.

 The album featured backup vocals by three future members of 1990s dance band Londonbeat.

 Making of

 The album is notable through its use of harmonicas, which are used substantially on most tracks.